Why is gratitude important?

 What does gratitude in kids look like?

-Gratitude isn’t a rehearsed “please” or “thank you”.
+Gratitude isn’t a rehearsed “please” or “thank you” it’s about learning to focus on what’s good in our lives.

-But, we can teach young children these skills through daily habits and by doing gratitude activities for kids.
+We can teach young children gratitude through daily habits and by doing gratitude activities for kids.

 How do you teach kids to be grateful?